Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Is it Normal for A Teenager to Sleep with A Stuffed Animal?

-The relationship between a teenager and stuffed animals is similar to that of an adult.
-Namely, it’s OK for a teen to want to sleep with a teddy bear, but perhaps concerning if your teenager needs a stuffed animal to sleep with.
+Namely, it’s okay for a teen to want to sleep with a teddy bear, but perhaps concerning if a teenager needs a stuffed animal to sleep with at night.

 We discussed how many adolescents outgrow stuffed animals.
 If this is the case, and your child starts to express a desire to sleep with a toy again later, it’s not necessarily a concern.
-Just keep an eye on the potential psychological implications of this request.

-It’s only a concern if a teenager has never stopped sleeping with a stuffed animal, maintaining one toy as a comfort object from childhood.
+It’s only a problem if a teenager has never stopped sleeping with a stuffed animal, maintaining one toy as a comfort object from childhood.
 If a teenager grows distressed at being separated from this object, it can suggest psychological trauma or unrest.

 Sometimes, prolonged attachment to stuffed animals or teddy bears into teenagerhood can be due to feelings of neglect or withheld affection.